-Leave these myths behind as you plan your marketing for 2018.
+Leave these myths behind as you plan your marketing.

 The scientific approach to marketing is the most efficient way to run a campaign.
 This means if your data shows that something isn’t working, it’s time to learn from it and identify ways you can fix or improve your existing strategy.
 Whether it’s content, SEO, or inbound marketing, we’ve got some tips on some marketing myths that might be dragging your business down.